 Video now stands at the same inflection point faced by Telecom and Datacom 15 years ago.
 A new market for optics is forming.
 This is the beginning of the Videocom Era.

-To be competitive, optical communications companies need a secure source of lasers, especially CWDM companies who require multiple wavelengths of specialized VCSEL lasers.
+To be competitive, optical communications companies need a secure source of lasers, especially CWDM companies that require multiple wavelengths of specialized VCSEL lasers.
 In 2017, Inneos merged with Zephyr Photonics, a US-based research and development company that specialized in highly robust VCSEL lasers and active optical cables (AOC) for military, aeronautical, and space applications.

 Zephyr Photonics maintained a low profile for over two decades doing business primarily with the US government and aerospace contractors.
 Zephyr VCSELs were developed to operate at the extreme temperatures faced in space or in practical use by the military, and are considered by many to be the most reliable in the industry.
 Zephyr Photonics also developed ruggedization and radiation-hardening technologies used to create space-grade active optical cables (AOCs).

 Combining the best of both companies, the new Inneos is a wholly US-based, vertically integrated maker of high-speed optical communications products targeting both Videocom and Datacom.
 The company has deep technical expertise in CWDM optics, robust VCSELs, video transmission, as well as high government security and quality certifications.
-In addition, Inneos has a highly automated optical manufacturing operation, which allows us to be cost competitive with overseas suppliers while manufacturing entirely in the United States.
+In addition, Inneos has a highly automated optical manufacturing operation, which allows us to be cost-competitive with overseas suppliers while manufacturing entirely in the United States.